The python-control library uses a set of standard conventions for the way that different types of standard information used by the library.

-The time vector is either 1D, or 2D with shape (1, n):
+The time vector is a 1D array with shape (n, ):

 Input, state, and output all follow the same convention.
-Columns are different points in time, rows are different components.
-When there is only one row, a 1D object is accepted or returned, which adds convenience for SISO systems:
+Columns are different points in time, rows are different components:

 U = [[u1(t1), u1(t2), u1(t3), ..., u1(tn)] [u2(t1), u2(t2), u2(t3), ..., u2(tn)] ... ... [ui(t1), ui(t2), ui(t3), ..., ui(tn)]] Same for X, Y

 So, U[:,2] is the system’s input at the third point in time; and U or U[1,:] is the sequence of values for the system’s second input.